Diagrammatics for Soergel categories: Proofs

 \begin{proof} Assume $i-1$ does not appear, although the $i+1$ case is analogous.
 Induct on the number of colors present in the graph: the base case of one color is clear.
 Then we are attempting to apply the $i$-colored connecting move to some region of the graph which looks like this:

 \igc{.4}{proof26.eps}

-$\Gamma'$ is some graph composed entirely of the colors $1, \ldots, i-2$ and $i+1, \ldots ,n$.
-In fact, in some neighborhood $\Gamma'$ is just a sequence of lines, and by the earlier lemma, we get a sum of graphs where, in a smaller neighborhood, this sequence contains at most a single $i+1$ strand (and no $i-1$ strands).
-For each term, apply the R2 move to bring the $i$-strands past all the other colors so that they are separated by either nothing or a single $i+1$ strand.
+$\Gamma'$ is some graph composed entirely of the colors $1, \ldots, i-2$ and $i+1, \ldots ,n$, so that $i+1$ is extremal or non-existent.
+In some neighborhood $\Gamma'$ is just a sequence of lines $\1_{\jj}$.
+By the previous lemma, we may replace this sequence of lines with a sum of idempotents factoring through sequences $\kk$ where $i+1$ appears at most once, and $i-1$ appears not at all.
+Localizing to a neighborhood around $\1_{\kk}$, we may as well assume that $\jj=\kk$.
+Now apply the R2 move to bring the $i$-strands past all the other colors so that they are separated by either nothing or a single $i+1$ strand.
 We have not yet altered the $i$-graph at all.
 Then equation (\ref{twoLines}) or equation (\ref{eqn-threeLines}) (respectively) will allow the strict $i$-colored connecting move. \end{proof}

-\begin{cor} Suppose we are given a graph $\Gamma$ and a neighborhood of an $i$-colored strand in $\Gamma$.
-Then $\Gamma$ is equivalent in $\mc{DC}_1$ to a linear combination of graphs $\Gamma^\prime$, which are equal to $\Gamma$ outside the neighborhood, and has the same $i$-graph.
-The sequence of lines crossing the $i$-strand in $\Gamma^\prime$ contains $i+2$ and $i-2$ each at most once. \end{cor}
+When we have an edge in an $i$-graph, a neighborhood of that edge in the full graph will be nothing more than a sequence of 4-valent vertices as the $i$-strand crosses distant strands.
+The next corollary allows us to place restrictions on which distant strands the $i$-strand need cross.

-\begin{proof} Consider the neighborhood of an edge colored $i$ in a Soergel graph $\Gamma$.
-Then in this neighborhood there may be a sequence $\jj$ of lines all distant from $i$ which cross over the $i$-strand, but in this sequence $i$, $i-1$, and $i+1$ do not appear:
+\begin{cor} Suppose we are given a graph $\Gamma$ which is a neighborhood of an $i$-colored strand consisting only of 4-valent vertices crossing the $i$-strand (see the picture below).
+Then $\Gamma$ is equivalent in $\mc{DC}_1$ to a linear combination of graphs $\Gamma^\prime$ which have the same $i$-graph, and for which the sequence of lines crossing the $i$-strand in $\Gamma^\prime$ contains $i+2$ and $i-2$ each at most once. \end{cor}